-Tulane Department of Psychiatry and Behavioral Sciences offers a one year ABMS sponsored fellowship program in Addiction Medicine.
-The program will provide well-rounded educational and clinical training in the prevention, evaluation, diagnosis, treatment, and recovery of individuals with the disease of addiction, substance use related health conditions, and those who are exhibiting an unhealthy use of substances including nicotine, alcohol, prescription medications as well as other legal and illicit drugs.
+Tulane Department of Psychiatry and Behavioral Sciences offers a one-year ACGME accredited and ABMS sponsored fellowship program in Addiction Medicine.
+The program provides well-rounded educational and clinical training in the prevention, evaluation, diagnosis, treatment, and recovery of individuals with the disease of addiction, substance use related health conditions, and those who are exhibiting an unhealthy use of substances.
+Training will impart skills to recognize and treat pathological use of nicotine, alcohol, prescription medications and other legal drugs, and addictive use of illicit drugs.
+Training will include skills to recognize and provide treatment for other manifestations of addiction such as gambling disorder, compulsive overeating, and sexual addiction.

 The goal of the program is to train the next generation of leaders to advance evidence-based clinical care and academic understanding of addiction by striving for continuous enrichment of the training experience.
-The program will prepare trainees for clinical and academic leadership in Addiction Medicine and for the certification examination.
+The program will prepare trainees for clinical and academic leadership in Addiction Medicine and for the certification examination offered by the American Board of Preventative Medicine.

-During the 12 months of training the fellow’s clinical work is grounded in their experiences at Southeast Louisiana Veterans Healthcare system, Tulane University Hospital and Clinics, Longbranch Healthcare, Qualiscare and other regional addiction treatment facilities associated with Tulane Department of Psychiatry and Behavioral Sciences.
+During the 12 months of training the fellow’s clinical work is grounded in their experiences at Southeast Louisiana Veterans Healthcare system, Tulane University Hospital and Clinics, Longbranch Healthcare, Addiction Counseling, Education, and Recovery, Behavioral Health Group, Hancock County Family Treatment Court, Upward Health and other regional addiction treatment facilities associated with Tulane Department of Psychiatry and Behavioral Sciences.